 Suppose that the buyer could commit to myopic behavior.
-That is, for period 1 purchases, the buyer only values the current units (2 units, each valued at $V(1+\delta)$ ).
+That is, for period 1 purchases, the buyer only values the current units (2 units, each valued at $V(1+\delta)$).
 Of course, period 2 purchase decisions are unchanged.
 As a result, a myopic buyer ignores the strategic link between the periods.
-Further, in period 1 a myopic buyer will always purchases units from the lowest priced seller (as long as this price is below $V(1 + \delta)$ ).
-There are two possible ways to generate a pure strategy equilibrium with a myopic buyer.
-First, in equilibrium each seller charges $\Delta/2$ in the first period and the buyer purchases two units from one seller.
-Then, the other seller charges a price of $V_3$ in the second period and the buyer purchases one unit.
-Thus, the buyer pays a total of $2\Delta$ .
+Further, in period 1 a myopic buyer will always purchase units from the lowest priced seller (as long as this price is below $V(1+\delta)$).
+In the only possible pure strategy equilibrium with a myopic buyer, each seller charges $\Delta/2$ in the first period and the buyer purchases two units from one seller or the other, but never splits the order.
+Then, the remaining seller charges a price of V_3 in the second period and the buyer purchases one unit.
+Thus, the buyer pays a total of 2Δ .
 To see that this is an equilibrium, first observe that the buyer indeed behaves optimally, on a period by period basis.
 Furthermore, neither seller has a profitable deviation.
-In period 1, if a seller lowers his price below $\Delta/2$ , he then sells both units but obtains a lower profit.
-If he raises his price, he sells no units in the first period but obtains a profit equal to $V_3$ in the second.
+In period 1, if a seller lowers his price below $\Delta/2$, he then sells both units but obtains a lower profit.
+If he raises his price, he sells no units in the first period but obtains a profit equal to V_3 in the second.